mikecinnamon/MLearning/[ML-26] Example - Semantic search of COVID-19 articles.md

 In [19]: model_name = 'rerank-english-v3.0'
 ```

-We collect the slecetd abstracts in a list:
+We collect the slected abstracts in a list:

 ```
 In [20]: docs = search_output['abstract'].tolist()